 In the fall of 2012, Hurricane Sandy roared up the coast and left millions in the dark.
 Crews restored power to most people in about a week.
 Others were left waiting and hoping and wishing for electricity for more than a month.
 Bad weather and no power are worrisome.
 Your home cools until it becomes uncomfortable.
-Keeping the fridge closed only works so long and the temperature inside soon rises to unsafe level.
-Even worse, the heat is out and there is no way to keep warm.
+Keeping the fridge closed only works so long and the temperature inside rises to an unsafe level within hours.
+Even worse, the heat is out and leaving you no way to keep warm.

 Warning: Don’t use any generator to power a home unless you have carbon monoxide detectors located in all sleeping areas.
 Check batteries and test the units to ensure they work.

-A deadly gas present in the exhaust of all internal combustion engines.
+Carbon Monoxide is a deadly gas present in the exhaust of all internal combustion engines.
 In an enclosed space, even one with open windows or doors, CO rises to a lethal level in just a few minutes.
-When portable generators run indoors, they quickly fill the room with exhaust fumes.
-Leaving windows and doors does not prevent CO buildup in a home.
+When portable generators run indoors, they fill the room and house with exhaust fumes.
+Opening windows and doors does not prevent CO buildup in a home.
 NEVER run a portable generator or any internal combustion engine indoors.

-Let’s face it, who wants to run outside in the middle of a blizzard like Juno to drag the generator out of the garage or shed, connect it to the house, fill it with fuel and get it started.
+Let’s face it.
+Who wants to run outside in the middle of a blizzard to drag the generator out of the garage or shed, connect it to the house, fill it with fuel and get it started.
 Then, every few hours, run back outside, shut it down, let it cool, fill it with fuel, check the oil, and then you can start it again.